wilsonz8427/apcsa-freedom-project/entries/entry04.md

 }
 ```

-While I was working with Shuquan, the wires connecting the MFRC522 was coming loose and we were unable to find the UID.
+While I was working with Shuquan, the wires connecting the MFRC522 were coming loose and we were unable to find the UID.
 When Shuquan manually held the wires together and scanned the tags, we were able to get the UID for the tags.

 ![SerialMonitorUID](../picture/SerialMonitorUID.png)